apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### Train a classifier

 I've trained a linear SVM classifier with default paramters.
-The final test accuracy was 0.9907.
+I used a random split of 30% for the test set.
+The final test accuracy achieved over 99%.

 ### Sliding Window Search